 Any complaints or ongoing claims against a carrier in a state-to-state move should be filed with the Federal Motor Carrier Safety Administration, which operates under a somewhat different set of rules.
 In this case, claims for damage must be filed within nine months after delivery.
 The mover must acknowledge receipt of your claim within 30 days and must either deny it or make you a settlement offer within 120 days of accepting the claim.

-The Governor’s Office of Consumer Protection (OCP) handles complaints against movers that involve violations of the Georgia Fair Business Practices Act, such as false, misleading or deceptive advertising.
-You may contact OCP to report a suspected violation of this nature.
+The Georgia Department of Law's Consumer Protection Unit handles complaints against movers that involve violations of the Georgia Fair Business Practices Act, such as false, misleading or deceptive advertising.
+You may contact Georgia Department of Law's Consumer Protection Unit to report a suspected violation of this nature.